 Goal: HE-5, Natural Resources and Energy Conservation.
 Promote the conservation of natural resources and energy in housing production.
 Policy: HE-5.A: Encourage the reduction of energy use and the conservation of natural resources in the development of housing through implementation of the state energy conservation standards.
-Program HE-5.A Accomplishments/Status Delete/Continue/ Modify?
-Implement State Energy Conservation Standards.
+Program HE-5.A Accomplishments/Status Delete/Continue/Modify?
+Policy: Implement State Energy Conservation Standards.
 The Building Department will continue to be responsible for implementing the State's energy conservation standards.
-The City adopted the 2019 California Green Building Standards Code.
-As of 1/1/20, the City requires all new residential construction to include facilities for solar energy per state law.
-Continue Policy: HE-5.B: Promote new housing construction that conserves land and resources, is cost effective, and has weatherproofing measures to reduce utility costs in new development.
-Program Accomplishments/Status Delete/Continue/ Modify?
+HE-5.B: Promote new housing con effective, and has weatherproofing - Program Accomplishments/Status Delete/Continue/Modify?
 Energy Conservation and Assistance Programs.
-Promote energy conservation and assistance programs offered by local utilities and government agencies.
-Ongoing Modify
+Promote energy conservation and assistance programs offered by local utilities and government Ongoing Modify